maxkasy/home/_pages/workshops/social_foundations_workshop.md

 <!-- Room unavailable 1-2pm -->

-11:30  Scheduled: Nika Haghtalab.
-Substitute: Maximilian Kasy
+11:30 Nika Haghtalab
-*Adaptive maximization of social welfare*
+*Multi-objective learning: A unifying perspective on collaboration, fairness, and robustness*

 14:15 Isaiah Andrews
 *A Model of Scientific Communication*